thoughtbot/superglue/docs/index.md

 - `foobar.json.props` A presenter written in a jbuilder-like template that builds your page props.
-- `foobar.js` Your page component that receives the props from above.
+- `foobar.(jsx|tsx)` Your page component that receives the props from above.
 - `foobar.html.erb` Injects your page props into Redux when the browser loads it.

-Shape your `props` to roughly how your components are presented.
+Shape your `props` to roughly match your component structure.
 For example:

 ```ruby
 json.header do